yavuztas/yavuztas.github.io/_posts/2019-06-22-object-oriented-programming-and-solid-principles.markdown

 // and this conditional cases can go on...
 {% endhighlight %}

-So this code seems to start smelling like becoming a god object.
+So this code seems to start smelling like becoming a **god object**.
 Although it looks like a semi-god for now, it definitely intends to become bigger in time unless we do not stop it by **refactoring** like:

 >LoginManager.java
 {:.filename}